 MerryChristmas designed by Dazzle Bean

 Dressing in dark clothes with a light, snowy backdrop is the perfect way to make sure the focus is on your loving family.
 If you can keep an eye on the weather forecast, you can see when it is supposed to snow and then stage some scenic wintery Christmas family photos as it is snowing all around you.
 Just don’t stay out in the snow too long!

-Take the family to a plant nursery for a holiday card featuring lush greenery, while still being indoors.
-This is the perfect photo location for the family wanting to incorporate greenery in their holiday photo but doesn’t want to be out in the cold.
-Nurseries also tend to have a wide variety of plants, so pick your favorite blooms and get shooting!
+Take the family to a plant nursery for a Christmas photoshoot idea for a holiday card featuring lush greenery.
+This is the perfect photo location for the family of green thumbs who want to incorporate some beautiful flowers, ivy or ferns into the backdrop.
+Nurseries and gardens tend to have a wide variety of plants, so let your children run to their favorite spots and get shooting!